-- Consider that direct sowing, or planting seed right into your garden can be riskier than using transplants, because those seeds have to contend with weather hazards, like drought or flood, high wind (a factor if the seeds are not covered), and also weed pressure.
-Be sure you have a plan in place for giving your seeds the best chance possible!
+Consider that direct sowing—planting seeds right into your garden soil—can be riskier than using transplants because those seeds have to contend with weather hazards (e.g., drought, flood, high wind) and weed pressure.
+Be sure you have a plan in place for giving your seeds the best chance possible.

 Be prepared to thin your seedlings, which means pulling out a few plants as you go down the row to make sure your crop is spaced evenly.
-For example, you’ll want to make sure your beet seedlings are a rough 2–4 inches apart, so that each plant has room to make a normal-sized beet.
+For example, you’ll want to make sure your beet seedlings are a rough 2–4 inches apart so that each plant has room to make an average-sized beet.
 Crowded plants compete for light, water, and nutrients.
 Also, lack of airflow will encourage diseases.